moorepants/dissertation/extensions.rst

    &(d_4(s_5u_4+c_4c_5u_3)-d_5(c_5u_4-s_5c_4u_3))\hat{c}_2 -
    d_4(u_5+s_4u_3)\hat{c}_3

-The partial velocities of the point can be computed and dotted with the additional generalized active force:
+To form the equations of motion the additional generalized active force dot mutliplied with the partial velocities of the point.
+The force is simply

 .. math::
-   :label: lateralForce
+   :label: eqLateralForce

    \bar{R}^{c_l} = F_{c_l}\hat{n}_2

-The linear model is computed in the same fashion as described, with an additional column in both the input, :math:`\mathbf{B}`, and feedforward, :math:`\mathbf{D}`, matrices corresponding to the new input force.
+The linear model is computed in the same fashion as described in Chapter :ref:`eom`, with an additional column in both the input, :math:`\mathbf{B}`, and feed-forward, :math:`\mathbf{D}`, matrices corresponding to the new input force.
 Unlike roll torque this force can contribute to both the roll and steer states.
 The location of the point determines the contribution to each state.

 Figure :ref:`figLatForceImp` compares the impulse response for roll torque to the response from a lateral force at the seat for a particular bicycle in within its stable speed range.
 Notice that the lateral force input does not excite the system with as large as amplitudes but that the response is similar.
 This only a function of where the force is applied.
-If the force is applied directly above the rear wheel contact at a height of one meter from the ground, the response will be identicle.
+If the force is applied directly above the rear wheel contact at a height of unity from the ground, the response will be identical.

 .. _figLatForceImp: